You are here

 Learning Support Activities

-The UNRWA EiE programme also helps in the provision of learning support to help children make up for any lost school time; this is through catch-up classes and summer learning programmes.
+The UNRWA EiE programme also contributes in the provision of learning support to help children make up for any lost school time; this is through catch-up classes and summer learning programmes.

 3) parent, community, and STudent engagement

-The engagement of parents and the wider community is key in times of emergencies as it can help to ensure the continuation of education at home or in alternative spaces.
+The involvement of parents and the wider community is vital in times of emergencies as it can help to ensure the continuation of education at home or in alternative spaces.
 Parents should also play a key role in emergency preparedness, as well as in recovery after an emergency.
 Parents are engaged in supporting their children's education through regular parents’ awareness sessions on a variety of topics, including psychosocial support, safety and security and the self-learning programme.
-The Parent Teacher Associations (PTAs) in place in every school can strengthen the vital link between the school and the community and support contingency planning at the school level.
+The Parent Teacher Associations (PTAs) in place in every school strengthen the vital link between the school and the community, and support contingency planning at the school level.

 Parents engaged in recreational activities with their children during the annual Back-to-School Campaign in Gaza.